 Lastly, please remember that when you do find the right foods for you, you have to make them part of your lifestyle.

-Hormone balance isn’t something you do and then stop.
+Hormone balance is a lifestyle and long-term commitment.
 So, always keep in mind that the habits you develop now are habits that you will integrate into your life for the long-term.